UWNETLAB/tidyextractors/docs/source/mbox_overview.rst

   # Only one mbox file
   mx = MboxExtractor('./your/mbox/dir/file1.mbox')

+You may need to wait while the data is being extracted, but all the data is now stored inside the extractor object.
+You just need a bit more code to get it in your preferred format.

-Step 3: Get Data
+Step 3: Get Pandas Data
 --------------------------

-You can now get your data in a number of tidy formats using either the ``get_tidy`` method:
+You can now use the ``get_tidy`` method to get a Pandas ``DataFrame`` in the tidy format of your choice.

 .. code-block:: python